yuex/pelican-chameleon/README.md

-# pelican-iliork
+# Pelican-iliork

-A theme for [pelican][], inspired by [pelican-elegant][], bulit on [Bootstrap][], version 3.0.0.
-I try to follow the KISS and DRY principle, while providing readability.
+A theme for [pelican][], inspired by [pelican-elegant][].
+It's bulit on [Bootstrap][], version 3.0.0.
+I try to follow the [KISS][] and [DRY][] principle, while providing readability.

 Pelican-iliork adopted a single column design due to simplicity and readability.
 But it can be extended to a double or triple column design easily.
-You can checkout out the source code or simply `Inspect Elemnts`; there are blank left and right sidebar.
+You can checkout out the source code or simply `Inspect Elemnt` in your favorite browser; you can see there are blank left and right sidebar.

-You can check out the live demo at [iliork][], my personal blog, mainly in Chinese.
+You can get a live demo at [iliork][], my personal blog, mainly in Chinese.
 Now or then, I'll try out some Bootstrap theme together with pelican-iliork.
 For the Bootstrap theme support feature of pelican-iliork, see below.

 # Features
 ## Bootstrap theme support